thedoggybrad/thedoggybrad/readme.md

 The brand "TheDoggyBrad" is owned under the intellectual property (not a trademark) ownership of TheDoggyBrad Software Lab.
 Impersonations (1:1 copy of the account) can cause legal actions, but using the same name "TheDoggyBrad" for your own purpose is allowed, only if you are not impersonating this account.

 ## A. Go Social!
 An open, free, safe and privacy-friendly social media platform.
-Powered by OSSN.
+Powered by OSSN. {Repo Shutdown now powered by WallStant}
 <br>

 https://github.com/thedoggybrad/GoSocial